women history month

 Applicants must meet the following criteria:

-• Be a resident of Prince George’s County.
+• Resident of Prince George’s County, Maryland.

-• Be able to provide examples of community service.
+• Provide examples of community service.

-• Have a GPA of 2.5 and above.
+• GPA of 2.5 and above.

 Applicant Requirements

-Your application must be submitted via the WHML Portal and MUST include the following:
+Your application must be submitted via the WHML Portal and must include the following:

 • Unofficial copy of your high school transcript